 For ages, humans have had to deal with allergies.
 Thankfully, in recent decades, experts have been able to coin and administer a variety of tests to help pinpoint the root causes of allergies.
 These breakthroughs have gone so far as to offer those tests from the comfort of your own home.
-While the seeming ease of an at-home allergy test may initially be alluring, at South Florida Sinus and Allergy Center, we’re here to say that you might want to think twice before purchasing an at-home allergy test.
+While the seeming ease of an at-home allergy test may initially be alluring, at Florida Sinus & Snoring Specialists, we’re here to say that you might want to think twice before purchasing an at-home allergy test.
 Let’s explore why.

 They Often Provide Inaccurate Results

 When it comes to medical concerns, no one wants to sacrifice quality for convenience.
 According to various immunologists, this may be exactly what you are doing if you choose a home-based allergy testing procedure.
 Simply, most of these tests are based on testing methods that many different studies have shown to be totally inaccurate.
 Instead of testing for immunoglobulin E antibodies (IgE), which are specifically associated with allergic reactions, most of these tests focus on immunoglobulin G (IgG, antibodies which, while abundant in the body, can rarely be counted on to reflect accurate allergies to food or other substances.